Bishop John Innis

 Liberia Episcopal Area

-Bishop John G. Innis is a retired Bishop of The United Methodist Church.
+Bishop John G. Innis is a retired Bishop of The United Methodist Church, having served from 2000-2016.

 He returned to Liberia in June of the same year and again resumed work at Camphor, this time as director of the mission station and pastor of the Garfield Memorial United Methodist Church in Tubmanville.
 During the height of the Liberian Civil War which started in December 1989, the mission station became a place of refuge for thousands of displaced persons.
 The campus remained opened until 1993 when it was raided by rebels and Rev. Innis was severely beaten and almost killed in the process.